-- Contact the centre/school prior to your placement. - Undertake the recommended number of pre-visits. - Undertake the professional experience as outlined and required in accordance with the Code of Conduct and relevant policies and legislations. - At all times assume the professional aspects of the role of an educator/teacher, accepting the constraints of punctuality, co-operation with staff, and concern for the welfare of children. - Contact your supervisor as soon as possible, and ensure you send them a copy of your teaching timetable and preferred lesson for observation.
-Then maintain contact with your supervisor. - Thoroughly read through the relevant Professional Experience Handbook; in particular, your observation and teaching requirements AND the assessment information against which you will be graded.
+- Contact the centre/school prior to your placement. - Undertake the recommended number of pre-visits. - Undertake the Professional Experience as outlined and required in accordance with the Code of Conduct and relevant policies and legislations. - At all times assume the professional aspects of the role of an educator/teacher, accepting the constraints of punctuality, co-operation with staff, and concern for the welfare of children. - Contact your supervisor as soon as possible, and ensure you send them a copy of your teaching timetable and preferred lesson for observation.
+Then maintain contact with your supervisor.

-- Thoroughly read through all relevant documentation including school occupational health and safety policies and procedures and Curtin fieldwork policies and procedures. - Make time to plan with your mentor teacher. - Provide your mentor teacher with a hard copy of your learning experience plans at least 24 hours PRIOR to teaching the lesson. - Attend and participate in as many extra-curricular activities as possible AND staff meetings and professional development opportunities. - Seek and LISTEN to feedback and advice. - Complete and upload your Logbook weekly.
-Logbook completion is required for accreditation purposes. - Ensure that you acknowledge and sign the mentor teacher and supervisor assessment forms. - Prepare for and engage in an Exit Interview with the Unit Coordinator.
+- Thoroughly read through the relevant Professional Experience Handbook; in particular, your observation and teaching requirements AND the assessment information against which you will be graded. - Thoroughly read through all relevant documentation including school occupational health and safety policies and procedures and Curtin fieldwork policies and procedures. - Make time to plan with your mentor teacher. - Work with your mentor teacher to plan for opportunities to teach and be assessed in your Primary specialism area, along with other relevant learning areas. - Provide your mentor teacher with a hard copy or electronic copy of your planning documentation (week 1 full lesson plans) at least 24 hours PRIOR to teaching the lesson. - Attend and participate in as many extra-curricular activities as possible AND staff meetings and professional development opportunities. - Seek and LISTEN to feedback and advice. - Complete and upload your Logbook weekly.
+Logbook completion is required for accreditation purposes - Ensure that you acknowledge and sign the mentor teacher and supervisor assessment forms. - Prepare for and engage in a Pulse Check with the Unit Coordinator and mentor teacher.